 What’s so surprising about the world is how unsurprising most of it is.
 I spent a week with some local guys in Cambodia.
 You know what their biggest concerns were?
 Paying for school, getting to work on time, and what their friends were saying about them.
 In Brazil, people have debt problems, hate getting stuck in traffic, and complain about their overbearing mothers.
 Every country thinks they have the worst drivers.
 Every country thinks their weather is unpredictable.
 The world becomes, err… predictable.

 Not only are we emotionally insecure as a culture, but I’ve come to realize how paranoid we are about our physical security.
 You don’t have to watch Fox News or CNN for more than 10 minutes to hear about how our drinking water is going to kill us, our neighbor is going to rape our children, some terrorist in Yemen is going to kill us because we didn’t torture him, Mexicans are going to kill us, or some virus from a bird is going to kill us.
-There’s a reason we have nearly as many guns as people.
+There’s a reason we have more guns than people.

 In the US, security trumps everything, even liberty.
 We’re paranoid.

 The hospitals are nicer in Asia (with European-educated doctors and nurses) and cost a tenth as much.
 Something as routine as a vaccination costs multiple hundreds of dollars in the US and less than $10 in Colombia.
-And before you make fun of Colombian hospitals, Colombia is 28th in the world on that WHO list, nine spots higher than us.
+And before you make fun of Colombian hospitals, Colombia is 22nd in the world on that WHO list, 15 spots higher than us.

 A routine STD test that can run you over $200 in the US is free in many countries to anyone, citizen or not.
 My health insurance the past year? $65 a month.
 Why?
 Because I live outside of the US.
 An American guy I met living in Buenos Aires got knee surgery on his ACL that would have cost $10,000 in the US… for free.